ePages-de/restdocs-wiremock/README.md

 4. Release the repository

-Select the genereted staging repository and publish it.
+Select the generated staging repository and publish it.
-Soon after, the release should be available in the in the "Public Repositories" of ePages:
+Soon after, the release should be available in the "Public Repositories" of ePages:

 https://oss.sonatype.org/service/local/repo_groups/public/content/com/epages/restdocs-wiremock/maven-metadata.xml